PeterAMassih/3D-BlockGen/README.md

 ## Architecture

-The project implements a two-stage diffusion model:
+The project implements a two-stage diffusion model (and other architecture but this is the one with the better results):

 1. **Shape Stage**:
    - Input: Text prompt